In Depth Baby Product Reviews Led by a Pediatrician

 Quality

 Backpacks take a beating.
-Let's face it, it would be wonderful if a bag could make it to the end of the school year, but this is a far-reaching goal for most kids' backpacks.
+Let's face it, it would be wonderful if a pack could make it to the end of the school year, but this is a far-reaching goal for most kids' backpacks.
 However, selecting a high-quality product up front gives you the best chance of achieving this goal.

 Alternatively, the backpack with the most flimsy and lightweight fabric is the Everest Basic Backpack.
 The material makes us question its durability, and it lacks padding down the back.